sara-sabr/ITStrategy/_pages/en/capabilities.md

   b.
 About right
   c.
 Less than I would expect (Ideal)

-- How often your team receives a feedback that created displays are complex, hard to understand, or do not provide actionable information?
+- How often does your team receive feedback that displays are complex, hard to understand, or do not provide actionable information?
    a.
 Very Frequently
    b.
 Frequently
    c.
 Occasionally